 Successful completion of the program entails:

 - Completion of online learning course component with the fulfillment of all related assignments.

-- Completion of project planning and implementation within two years of online learning course component completion.
+- Completion of project planning and implementation within three years of online learning course component completion.

-At the conclusion of this Certificate program, you will have an essential understanding of issues affecting radiology in the world, strong basis for using public health methods, skills in project planning, and experience in carrying out a global health radiology or radiation oncology initiative.
+At the conclusion of this Certificate program, you will have an essential understanding of issues affecting radiology in the world, a strong basis for using public health methods, skills in project planning, and experience in carrying out a global health radiology or radiation oncology initiative.

 The course will run from April to October.
 The course drop date is April 30th, and no refunds will be granted past the drop date.
 A non-refundable deposit of $200, which will be deducted from your course fee, is due by enrollment to reserve your seat in the cohort.
 Annually, two awards are given to applicants from LMICs (as defined by The World Bank) to waive fees for participation so that all members of the global health community have access.